Tue. Feb 24th, 2026

 ROUTES: What is the new opera?

-Matthews: We will be premiering William Grant Still’s Opera in one act, Highway One, USA.
-Highway One is a one act opera and only lasts about one hour and 15 minutes.
-But to extend the evening, we are playing William Grant Still’s Symphony No. 1, The Afro American Suite.
-That will be the prelude to the opera and with a break for about ten minutes, it is going to be an exciting evening, with the perfect length, one hour and 45 minutes.
-It will be performed in English with wonderful singers and lots of beautiful things happening on stage.
-This will be our first production that we brought from scratch.
-The others, we rented costumes and sets.
-Everything you see in this one will be Opera Ebony.
 I am so excited.
-Can you imagine a Black woman conducting a Black Opera!
-I was asked by someone the other day, “You mean you are doing an opera written by a Black composer?” “yes,” I said.
+Can you imagine a Black woman conducting a Black Opera?
+I was asked by someone the other day, “You mean you are doing an opera written by a Black composer?”
+“Yes,” I said.
 He replied “I didn’t know Blacks were interested in opera,” I said, well this composer wrote seven.
-There is another Black.
-Dr. Freeman, he wrote eighteen, there, out in Brooklyn.
+There is another, Harry Lawrence Freeman.
+He wrote eighteen out there in Brooklyn.
 His son’s wife has them.
-She as all of his works.
+She has all of his works.
 I understand they’re all locked up in trunks.
-I called her to ask her about examining some of them in order to see the possibility of using some of them and she said, “Well, someone is coming to catalogue them for me.
+I called her to ask her about examining some of them in order to see the possibility of using some of them.
+She said, “Well, someone is coming to catalogue them for me.
 Everybody is after them, we’ll see.”
 So they’re still out there in those trunks.
-Now, all she needs is one fire or one flood to destroy them.
-She doesn’t realize the worth.
+Now, all she needs is one fire or one flood that’ll destroy them.
+She doesn’t realize their value.

 ROUTES: Is there anything else you would like to share with our readers?